-We are proud to bring you the Speed of Life produced video for BP Fallon & David Holmes’ musical tribute to guitarist Henry McCullough.
-Released on the Late Night Tales record label as part of their David Holmes album, 'Henry McCullough' was also remixed by Andrew Weatherall for Record Store Day 2017.
+Speed of Life Films produced the video for BP Fallon & David Holmes’ musical tribute to guitarist Henry McCullough.
+Featuring Noel Gallagher on guitar, the song was on David Holmes’ Late Night Tales album and was remixed by Andrew Weatherall.